philbowles/H4/README.md

 ## Diving in deeper

-H4 serialises *all* asynchronous events (buttons, sensors, timers, incoming web request, MQTT messages etc) into a synchronous queue running on "the main loop".
+H4 allows serialisation of asynchronous events into a synchronous event queue running "on the main loop".
+On its own, these are generated by its own timer functions, but when using the  [H4Plugins](https://github.com/philbowles/h4plugins) system, *all* events e.g. buttons, sensors, timers, incoming web request, MQTT messages are sent to the queue.

 If you don't have a clue what that means, don't worry: it is *exactly* the point of H4 - you don't need to.
 Without H4, you most definitely would, but here's a picture anyway...